picocom

 DESCRIPTION

 As its name suggests, picocom(1) is a minimal dumb-terminal emulation program.
-It is, in principle, very much like minicom(1), only its pico instead of
+It is, in principle, very much like minicom(1), only its pico instead of mini!
+It was designed to

-mini!
-It was designed to serve as a simple, manual, modem configuration, testing, and debugging tool.
-It has also served (quite well) as a low-tech
+serve as a simple, manual, modem configuration, testing, and debugging tool.
+It has also served (quite well) as a low-tech serial communications program to allow access to all types

-serial communications program to allow access to all types of devices that provide serial consoles.
+of devices that provide serial consoles.
 It could also prove useful in many other similar tasks.

 In effect, picocom is not an emulator per-se.
-It is a simple program that opens, configures, manages a serial port (tty device) and its settings, and
+It is a simple program that opens, configures, manages a serial port (tty device) and its settings, and connects to it the terminal

-connects to it the terminal emulator you are, most likely, already using (the terminal window application, xterm, rxvt, system console, etc).
+emulator you are, most likely, already using (the terminal window application, xterm, rxvt, system console, etc).

 When picocom starts it opens the tty (serial port) given as its non-option argument.
-Unless the noinit option is given, it configures the port to the
+Unless the noinit option is given, it configures the port to the settings specified by the

-settings specified by the option-arguments (or to some default settings), and sets it to raw mode.
-If noinit is given, the initialization and
+option-arguments (or to some default settings), and sets it to raw mode.
+If noinit is given, the initialization and configuration is skipped; the port is just opened.
+Following

-configuration is skipped; the port is just opened.
-Following this, if standard input is a tty, picocom sets the tty to raw mode.
-Then it goes in a loop
+this, if standard input is a tty, picocom sets the tty to raw mode.
+Then it goes in a loop where it listens for input from stdin, or from the serial port.
+Input from the serial port

-input is copied to the serial port.
-Picocom also scans its input stream for a user-specified control character, called the escape character (being by
+is copied to the standard output while input from the standard input is copied to the serial port.
+Picocom also scans its input stream for a user-specified control character, called

-default C-a).
-If the escape character is seen, then instead of sending it to the serial-device, the program enters command mode and waits for the next
+the escape character (being by default C-a).
+If the escape character is seen, then instead of sending it to the serial-device, the program enters command mode and waits for the

 COMMANDS

-Commands are given to picocom by first keying the espace character which by default is C-a (see OPTIONS below for how to change it), and then keying one of
+Commands are given to picocom by first keying the espace character which by default is C-a (see OPTIONS below for how to change it), and then keying one of the function (command)

-the function (command) characters shown here.
+characters shown here.

 escape character

 Send the escape character to the serial port and return to transparent mode.
-This means that if the escape character (C-a, by default) is typed
+This means that if the escape character (C-a, by default) is typed twice, the program sends the

-twice, the program sends the escape character to the serial port, and remains in transparent mode.
+escape character to the serial port, and remains in transparent mode.

 C-x Exit the program.
-If the noreset option is not given, then the serial port is reset to its original settings before exiting, and the modem control
+If the noreset option is not given, then the serial port is reset to its original settings before exiting, and the modem control lines (typically DTR and

-lines (typically DTR and RTS) are cleared (lowered) signaling a modem hangup.
-If noreset is given (and hangup is not), then the serial port
+RTS) are cleared (lowered) signaling a modem hangup.
+If noreset is given (and hangup is not), then the serial port settings are not reset, and the modem control lines remain

-settings are not reset, and the modem control lines remain unaffected.
-If both noreset and hangup are given, then the serial port settings are not
+unaffected.
+If both noreset and hangup are given, then the serial port settings are not reset, but the modem-control lines are cleared.

 C-q Quit the program without resetting the serial port to its original settings.
-Terminating with the Quit command, picocom behaves exactly as if the
+Terminating with the Quit command, picocom behaves exactly as if the noreset option was given.

-noreset option was given.
-The serial port is not reset to its original settings, and the modem control lines remain unaffected or are cleared,
+The serial port is not reset to its original settings, and the modem control lines remain unaffected or are cleared, subject to the hangup option.

 C-p Pulse the DTR line.
 Lower it for 1 sec, and then raise it again.